akoeb/shoppinglist/README.md

   => call reOrderitems when item is dropped

 * BE: Tests
-* BE: implement delete many
-* BE: catch trailing slash
+* BE: autotls with localhost and testing domains?
-* BE: reOrderItems in a transaction

 * FE: replace bootstrap so we do not need jquery
 * FE: mobile friendly
 * FE: refactor reorderItems method

 * BOTH: Implement server push events when some other device changes the list
+* BOTH: Implement http base auth

+* test delete many with empty status

 ## License ##